zhus-dika/math_modelling_compressor_unit/README.md

 # Modelling of the operation of a gas compressor station

-Source wolfram code for the paper "Modelling of compressor station operation to minimize fuel gas costs"
+Source wolfram code for the paper *"Modeling gas compressor station operation to minimize fuel costs for surge zone protection"*

 ### To run calculations follow the instructions below: